 Previous Anzac Day speeches

-25 April 2012—Anzac Day dawn service speech, Port Moresby, by Stephen Smith, Minister for Defence.
+25 April 2013—Address at the Anzac Day Service, Kanchanaburi, Thailand by Stephen Smith, Minister for Defence.

 90th anniversary of the Anzac landings—25 April 2005

 Message for Anzac Day and address at the Anzac Day Dawn Service, Gallipoli, by the Prime Minister John Howard.

 Address delivered by the Anglican Bishop to the Defence Force, Anzac Day Dawn Service, Australian War Memorial, Canberra.

 Speech by the New Zealand High Commissioner, Kate Lackey, at the Australian War Memorial, Canberra.

 Tomb of the Unknown Soldier